sophos/factory-runner-utils/README.md

 > Note:
 > * The only supported operating system is CentOS 8.
 > * The runner and install script can and will modify your system.
-It's highly recommended to use dedicated VM instances for Refactr runners.
+It's highly recommended to use dedicated VM instances for Sophos Factory runners.
 For testing/dev runners, use the Docker image instead.

 1. As a root user, run the following command to download and execute the installation script: